Occupational Health Psychology (MSc)

 - In the small (10 to 24 students, depending on your specialisation) work group sessions you'll delve deeper into the course material.
 There is room for discussion.
 Work groups sessions require active participation and attendance is therefore mandatory.

 - In practical sessions you'll work on your skills.
 You'll gain, for example, skills in interviewing, observation and using statistical computer programmes (depending on your specialisation).
 Attendance is also mandatory in these practical sessions.

-- In the online course environment students will learn how to use tools that enable them to complete assignments, review their peers' work and prepare for examinations.
+In the online course environment students review their peers’ assignments and prepare for examinations with online mock exams and recorded lectures.

 Student support services